 Product Liability Insurance

-There are thousands of products worldwide and countless businesses involved in designing, manufacturing, and distributing products.
+Thousands of products worldwide and countless businesses are involved in designing, manufacturing, and distributing products.
 Products include anything sold physically, including food, medicines, toys and many more.
 A company involved in any product stage has to be careful of the risks that follow.
 The businesses involved are liable if the product has defects.
 Hence, It could be a design defect, manufacturing defect or failure to warn.
 When a product does lead to harm or damage, the third party has the right to sue the responsible party for compensation and settlements.
 A lawsuit can cost a business a large amount and even brand damage due to a product.

 Product claims can happen to any product -from simple food to technical technology products.
 For example, a food product may get customers sick due to the distributor not storing it correctly or specific ingredients.
 The third party have the right to sue the brand and claim compensation for their illness.
 On the other hand, a customer may also sue a business if a product has not accurately warned the customer about the use and danger.
 For example, a toy company not warning customers about small parts that kids may swallow.
 The company will have to pay for the medical bills of the customers and compensation costs